 Think Finger Foods

-If you’re gambling in any way, whether you’re playing one of the top 5 slots games for Canadians, Keno, Sic Bo or any table game, you need the use of your hands.
+If you’re gambling in any way, whether you’re playing one of the online slots games at online slots Canada, Keno, Sic Bo or any table game, you need the use of your hands.
 You can’t be dealing with knives, forks and other utensils; a plate to hold your snacks is about all you can accommodate.
 Finger foods are always great for parties, but at a casino-themed soiree they’re an even better choice than usual.

 When most people think of Chinese food, rice, noodles and stir-fries are usually the first dishes that come to mind.
 In other words, delicious mouthfuls that are imminently “slurpable” and require bowls and chopsticks (if you’re proficient with them) or spoons and forks (if you aren’t).
 How does this translate to the finger-friendly fare that will work best at your casino party?

 Have no fear, because there are a lot of easy-to-make snacks that will fit your purpose perfectly.
 They’re either originally from China, or are inspired by the cuisine of that country.
 We’re talking hoisin-flavoured spareribs (keep napkins and finger bowls handy), Crab Rangoon (American Chinese crab puffs) vegetable spring rolls, fried shrimp toasts and more.
 A simple platter of fresh fruit is perfect for dessert, but if you want to go all-out you can also include chocolate spring rolls.

 And to Drink?